kadamban/tw/README.md

 There are separate folders for static and app.
 Change directories to to build and deploy

+## Create EKS CLuster
+Run the cluster.sh script to create EKS cluster.
+Add the IAM keys and update other parameters to create EKS cluster with mentioned values

 ## Build Steps

 Update the Dockerfile only to update the path of static.zip and companyNews.war location.